huggingface/blog/summer-at-huggingface.md

     ![CLIP search](assets/27_summer_at_huggingface/clip.png)

-Apart from this very cool projects, we're excited about how these community events enable training large and multi-modal models for multiple languages.
-For example, we saw the first ever Open Source big LMs for some languages like Swahili, Polish and Marathi.
+Apart from these very cool projects, we're excited about how these community events enable training large and multi-modal models for multiple languages.
+For example, we saw the first ever Open Source big LMs for some low-resource languages like Swahili, Polish and Marathi.

 ## Bonus